wpreimes/smecv-grid/README.rst

     pip install smecv_grid

-Loading and using the smecv grid
+Loading and using the SMECV grid
 ================================

 The smecv_grid package contains the global quarter degree (0.25x0.25 DEG) grid